jwplayer/jwplatform-go/README.md

 ## V1 Client

 The V1 Client remains available for use, but is deprecated.
 We strongly recommend using the V2 Client.
-For documentation on the V1 client, please refer to the `v1` submodule.
+For documentation on the V1 Client, please refer to the `v1` submodule.